romixlab/qcoap/README.md

 10. Running many endpoints on one host (CoAP-CoAP proxy) If there is more than one multicast listener on one interface, only one of them will receive multicast packets (while everyone can still send them).
 So transparent CoAP-CoAP proxy is need, that will be launched as a daemon.
 CoapEndpoint in Client mode will check if there is such a proxy and pass every request through it.
 C/C++ CoAP implementation is more preferable in this case, maybe smcp, libcoap or some other?
-11. HTTPS-CoAP proxy (configure existing)
+11. HTTPS-CoAP, WebSockets-CoAP proxy (configure existing) Mobile clients that cannot run CoAP can use HTTPS instead (for example Tizen Wearable), appropriate proxy configuration must be provided (with discovery and multicast requests support)
-Mobile clients that cannot run CoAP can use HTTPS instead (for example Tizen Wearable), appropriate proxy configuration must be provided (with discovery and multicast requests support)
+Certificate provision must be supported.

-Certificate provision must be supported. co
+If app using coap:// scheme is running on a mobile platform outside private networks, transparent WebSockets-CoAP proxy may be used, without changing any logic.
+Call CoapEndpoint::translateRequestsToHttps("wss://ext-addr");